tobiasmiosczka/DiceBot/README.md

 - !r 3d20 + 3
 - !r (5d100 - 5) * 2

+This command also supports the full javascript language.

 !p
 -
 Returns the result of 3d20 roll.
 Additionally shows if a critical hit or miss occurred according to the rules of DSA5.